HaohaoNJU/CenterPoint/README.md

 # Reference
-This project refers to the some of code from :
+This project refers to some of code from :

 [CenterPoint](https://github.com/tianweiy/CenterPoint)